• Home

 About the author

 Pramod Lad was born in India and has a Ph.D. in biochemistry from Cornell University.
-His poems have been accepted in Wilderness House Literary Review, Eclectica magazine, The Innisfree Poetry Journal, The Pulsebeat Poetry Journal, Litbreak Magazine, Amethyst Review, Soul Forte, Neologism, Verse Virtual, and elsewhere.
+His poems have been accepted in Wilderness House Literary Review, Eclectica Magazine, The Innisfree Poetry Journal, The Pulsebeat Poetry Journal, Litbreak Magazine, Amethyst Review, Soul Forte, Neologism, Verse Virtual, and elsewhere.

 Copyright © 2021 Institute For Spiritual Poetry - All Rights Reserved.